 Teaching her to do this will result in her not saying “I want…” and will help her to understand the importance of being polite when asking someone for something.

 I do this every single time my kids ask and receive.
 I will literally hold my hand there and not finish giving it to them until they’ve said the appropriate words.
-I want them always to be very conscience of being grateful.
+I want them always to be very conscious of being grateful.
 Sometimes it takes a few seconds to trigger their brain…OH…I need to say thank you. 🙂 But eventually, it becomes something they remember automatically.

 In fact, yesterday, my 11 year old said, “Thank you,” after I made her a plate of food.
 Something that seems so general and routine, she said thank you for.
 I was very impressed and commended her on it.
 Positive reinforcement is always great.

 However you teach your children these manners is not important, but teaching them IS important.

 You can print out this cute free printable I made just for you by clicking here.